Type 90 tank: Armament

 The Type 90 mounts a Rheinmetall L44 120 mm smoothbore cannon licensed produced by Japan Steel Works Limited.
 This is the same gun that is mounted on the German Leopard 2, the American Abrams, and the South Korean K1A1 tank.
 Before Rheinmetall's gun was selected, Japan had successfully produced a domestic version of the 120 mm smoothbore for testing, but the lower cost of the Rheinmetall gave it an advantage over the domestic version..

 Since its introduction there have been several upgrades to the fire-control system, including the addition of a Yttrium-Aluminium-Garnet laser rangefinder with a range of 300 to 5,000 meters, a 32-bit ballistics analysis computer, improved thermal imaging and Automated-tracking systems, and improved gun stabilization.
 The FCS also has an automated tracking system, and is capable of engaging moving or stationary targets while moving in day or night.
 The automatic target tracking system uses a thermal image display which can be controlled by either the tank gunner or commander.
 It is capable of tracking soldiers, vehicles and helicopters.
 The targeting computer can also calculate lead on moving targets.

 The commander's sight consists of a 3× / 10× (day-only sight).
 The sight can track vertically from −29 to +29 degrees, as well as track horizontally through 180 degrees.
-The gunners sight has a 10 x zoom.
+The gunners sight has a 10 x magnification.

 The gun is armed and loaded by a mechanical bustle autoloader (conveyor-belt type) developed by Mitsubishi of Japan.
 As with autoloader-equipped Russian main battle tanks, the French Leclerc, and the Swedish Strv 103, the Type 90 achieves manpower savings by reducing the crew to three.
 Its ability to operate without a loader also allows the use of a smaller turret.
-The autoloader can reload in around two seconds, and the practical auto-loading and firing cycle for one target is around 4–6 seconds.
+The practical auto-loading and firing cycle for one target is around 4–6 seconds.

 Mounted in front of the gunner's hatch on the turret is the ubiquitous Browning M2 machine gun, manufactured under license by Sumitomo Heavy Industries, part of the Sumitomo Group.
 In addition to the .50-caliber machine gun, a Japanese-built 7.62 mm machine gun is mounted coaxially to the left of the main gun.